bbchallenge/bbchallenge/src/routes/method.md

 ### Phase 1, phase 2

 The method that we present to enumerate the _useful_ space of 5-state Turing machines and analyse their behavior is fundamentally inspired by [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html) with some notable differences that we will outline.
-The first difference is that our method is divided into two successive phases:
+The first difference is that our method is divided into two successive and independent phases:

 1. **Phase 1: seed database.** Enumerate the _useful_ space of 5-state Turing machines and mark as **undecided** any machine that exceeded the set [time or space limits](#time-space-limits).
 This phase provides the [seed database](#seed-database) of undecided 5-state machines on which the busy beaver challenge is built.